 Because Dropbox is not solely for online picture storage, their app is more similar to Finder on Mac and lacks some of the photo features offered by the others.

 So as you can see, the top 5 cloud storage options all offer similar features and comparable storage at competitive prices.
 What your best photo storage option is really depends on what added benefits you get out of it.
 Let’s recap:

 - Apple iCloud is an excellent solution if you’re an iOS/macOS users and want to keep photos within the Apple ecosystem.

 - Google Photos is one of the cheapest solutions for a photo storage, if you’re okay with slightly compressing your photos.

-- Amazon Photos is your best bet if you’re already an Amazon Prime member.
+- Amazon Photos is your best choice if you’re already an Amazon Prime member.

 - Dropbox is worth considering if you’re looking to store other files, not just your photos.